Data Structures with pandas

 Representing data#

-• Example: population and GPD are two different measures we can calculate for each country.
+- Further, we often have multiple sources of data. - Example: - populationand- GPDare two different measures we can calculate for each country.

 What is tabular data?#